IIIF/api/source/auth/2.0/index.md

 * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the access-controlled resource the probe service is for.
 An access-controlled Content Resource has a probe service.
 An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.
 * The __logout service__, an optional service for logging out.

-The purpose of this specification is to support access-control for IIIF resources and hence security is a core concern.
+The purpose of this specification is to support access control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _MUST_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
 Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
 All references to HTTP in this specification should be read assuming the use of HTTPS.

 This specification protects resources such as images by making the access token value available to the script of the client application, for use in requesting a probe service.
 Knowledge of the access token is of no value to a malicious client, because (for example) the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources.